Innmind/documentation/docs/getting-started/concurrency/async.md

 Most of these limitations are planned to be fixed in the future.

 !!! warning ""
-    You may not want to use this in production just yet, or at least for mission critical code.
+    You may not want to use this in production just yet, or at least not for mission critical code.